efabless/mpw_precheck/README.md

                         Specifies whether or not to run Klayout DRC checks.
 Default: False
 ```

-## How to troubleshoot issues with your precheck
+## How to Troubleshoot Issues with Precheck

-See the following document for guidance on troubleshooting issues with precheck [troubleshooting](./debug_precheck.md)
+See the following [document](./debug_precheck.md) for guidance on troubleshooting issues with precheck.